turbot/steampipe-mod-aws-compliance/foundational_security/docs/foundational_security_opensearch.md

 ## Overview

-This section contains recommendations for configuring Opensearch resources and options.
+This section contains recommendations for configuring OpenSearch resources and options.